Lucy Letby to be sent victim impact statements after refusing to appear in court

 “That’s why we are looking at options to change the law at the earliest opportunity to ensure that in the silence that follows the clang of the prison gate, society’s condemnation will be ringing in prisoners’ ears.”

-The PA news agency understands plans for law changes to force criminals to face their sentencing hearing could be put forward as early as the autumn, as soon as parliamentary time allows.
+The PA news agency understands plans could be put forward as early as the autumn, as soon as parliamentary time allows.

-But Labour leader Sir Keir Starmer accused the Government of “dragging its heels” over changing the law to compel criminals to attend their sentencing hearings.
+But Labour leader Sir Keir Starmer accused the Government of “dragging its heels” over changing the law.

-He added: “I hope the Government will do it because I think it can be done very quickly.
+He said: “I hope the Government will do it because I think it can be done very quickly.

 “If they don’t, we will force an amendment to appropriate legislation.
 But actually, my position is to invite the Government to get on with it, to offer Labour’s support so this could go through very, very quickly.